 The AMA Update covers a range of health care topics affecting the lives of physicians and patients.
-Learn more about the latest in long COVID studies and the measles outbreak.
+Learn more about the top challenges that pediatricians are facing today.
+Learn more about University of Mississippi Medical Center's orientation program for new residents.

 This two-day boot camp, Sept.
 17-18, 2025, will equip attendees with the time-saving tools and strategies to reform their organizations and enhance professional satisfaction.